IBM/z_ansible_collections_samples/cics/cmci/reporting/README.md

 ansible-playbook report.yml
 ````

 The playbook will prompt for required parameters.
-After parameters have been supplied, the playbook will install the
+After parameters have been supplied, the playbook installs the
 CMCI module dependencies to the python environment.
-A CMCI GET request will be made to regions in the supplied CICSPlex SM
+The playbook makes a CMCI GET request to regions in the supplied
-context, and a file `report.csv` will be written to the current directory with a report on a subset of attributes for
+CICSPlex SM context, and writes the file `report.csv` to the current directory with a report on a subset of
-each region.
-You should be able to open this file in a text editor, or as a spreadsheet to look at the results of the
+attributes for each region.
+You can open this file in a text editor, or as a spreadsheet to look at
-report.
+the results of the report.

 ## What next?